Frank Sharp (land developer): Sharpstown bribery scandal

-The Securities and Exchange Commission (SEC) began uncovering evidence of wrongdoing in 1971, and soon began giving information to the press.
+Thee Securities and Exchange Commission (SEC) began uncovering evidence of wrongdoing in 1971, and soon began giving information to the press.
 On January 18, 1971, the SEC came before the federal court in Dallas to formally charge former Democratic State Attorney General Waggoner Carr, former State Insurance Commissioner John Osorio, Frank Sharp, a number of other defendants, and Sharp's corporations, including the Sharpstown State Bank and National Bankers Life Insurance Corporation, with stock fraud in a scheme hatched by Sharp himself.
 The suit started a run on the bank by its depositors, which was quelled by the FDIC.

 Speaker of the House Mutscher and his close associates, Heatley and Shannon, thereafter, frequently called the "Abilene Three" by the press, were charged in an Abilene court with accepting a bribe from Sharp.
 During the trial, the district attorney revealed that Governor Smith was an unindicted co-conspirator.
 On March 15, 1972, after only 120 minutes of deliberation by the jury, the trial ended with a guilty verdict for each of the three.
 The next day, Judge J. Neil Daniel sentenced them to five years' probation.

 Sharp himself pleaded guilty to all charges.
 He was fined $5,000 and sentenced to three years' probation for violating federal banking and securities laws.